owncloud/ocis/docs/ocis/development/testing.md

 git clone https://github.com/owncloud/testing apps/testing
 ```

-Then run the api acceptance tests with the following command from the root of the oCIS repository:
+Then run the api acceptance tests with the following command from the root of the ownCloud 10 core repository:
 ```
 make test-acceptance-api \
 TEST_SERVER_URL=https://localhost:9200 \